aanandprabhu30/NLP-Project/.ipynb_checkpoints/README-checkpoint.md

 > - v2.3 and v2.4 IT subfield classifiers are trained on a 504-paper arXiv + Semantic Scholar dataset with SPECTER embeddings.
 > - v2.4 subfield pipeline includes a second-stage AI/ML disambiguator (Logistic Regression on SPECTER) that can be invoked when the main CS classifier predicts AI or ML.
 > - v3.0 discipline classifier (DeBERTa + LoRA) was trained on the same 1,138-paper dataset but failed to generalize; strong CS recall (F1 = 0.67), but IT recall = 0.00; accuracy = 54%, macro F1 = 0.38 — not selected.
+> - v3.1 discipline classifier (SciBERT + LoRA via PEFT) was trained on a significantly larger 5,402-paper dataset and showed strong generalization across all classes — CS F1 = 0.85, IS F1 = 0.82, IT F1 = 0.76; overall Accuracy = 82.05%, Macro F1 = 0.81.

 ---

 ## 🎯 Project Goals